 State of Michigan Verification: If you intend on practicing in the State of Michigan, you must also apply for State of Michigan Specialty Certification.
 The State of Michigan, Licensing and Regulatory Agency (LARA), recently changed its process for applying and renewing licensure.
-It is likely you have all received the email.
-They know use the MiPlus system which can be accessed at https://aca3.accela.com/MILARA/.
+The MiPlus system which can be accessed at https://aca3.accela.com/MILARA/.